NetLogo/Parallel-Extension/README.md

 # NetLogo Parallel extension

-Allows performing a map operation in parallel on a NetLogo list.
+Experimental extension that allows performing a map operation in parallel on a NetLogo list.

+The extension requires NetLogo 5.0beta4 and Scala 2.9.0.1.

 ## Building